 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-The City of Fort Atkinson will soon have the following information on creating and enhance backyard bird habitat on its website: City Council has already approved this action, we are just waiting for it to be put on the website.
+The City of Fort Atkinson has the following information on creating and enhance backyard bird habitat on it's Bird City webpage: